 Katmailand, Inc. is authorized within Katmai National Park and Preserve to provide lodging, food, merchandise, and the tour services listed above.

-Although lodging is included in several of our popular trip packages, we do offer room-only rates for those looking to customize their adventure.
+Although we’re here to help you plan every facet of your trip, we do offer room-only rates for those looking to customize their adventure.

 *Prices are per person per night and include $10 per person per night bed tax

 Hearty Alaska fare is served buffet style each day for breakfast, lunch, and dinner in the lodge dining area.
 Cocktails are also available for purchase at the lodge bar each afternoon and evening.
 Meals can be purchased either ahead of time or on-site during your stay at Brooks.